 Advantest relies on subcontractors to perform some of the assembly requirements for its products.
 In addition, many of the components used in Advantest's semiconductor and component test systems and mechatronics systems are produced by suppliers based on Advantest's specifications.
 Advantest's reliance on these subcontractors and suppliers gives it less control over the manufacturing process and exposes it to significant risks, especially inadequate manufacturing capacity, late delivery, substandard quality, lack of labor availability and high costs.
 In addition, Advantest depends on a sole source or a limited number of suppliers for a portion of its components and parts.
 Advantest does not maintain long-term supply agreements with most of its suppliers, and it purchases most of its components and parts through individual purchase orders.
-If suppliers become unable to provide components or parts in the volumes needed and at acceptable prices, Advantest would have to identify and procure acceptable replacements.
+If a supplier becomes unable to provide components or parts in the volumes needed and at acceptable prices, or if a supplier withdraws from business thereby stopping production or sales of custom or general components and parts that Advantest uses or will use in the future, Advantest would have to identify and procure acceptable replacements.
+Advantest may lose its capacity to supply test systems if it becomes unable to procure acceptable replacements.
 Furthermore, the markets for semiconductors and other specialized components have, in the past, experienced periods of inadequate supply to meet demand.
 Moreover, there may be a shortage of components if a large scale natural disaster or electricity shortage occurs.
 The process of selecting subcontractors or suppliers and of identifying suitable replacement components and parts is lengthy and may result in Advantest being unable to deliver products meeting customer requirements in a timely manner.
 Advantest has, in the past, been unable to deliver its products according to production schedules primarily due to the inability of suppliers to supply components and parts based on Advantest's specifications and by other shortages in components and parts.
 Moreover, a deterioration in the financial position of Advantest's subcontractors or suppliers reflecting the decline in the economic environment may result in certain subcontractors and suppliers being unable to meet Advantest's requirements.